 - Great technology playbooks don’t exist.
 While there are standards, like NIST, the software selection, implementation, training, and documentation are left to interpretation.

-- Left to their experience and education, an IT leader may think they are batting a “10” in one of many areas such as backup, disaster recovery, and business continuity.
-The news is littered with multi-billion dollar companies that found out the hard way they did not know what constitutes a “10.”
+- Left to their experience and education, an IT leader may think they are batting a “10” in an area like backup, disaster recovery, and business continuity.
+The news is littered with multi-billion dollar companies that find out the hard way they did not know what constitutes a “10.”

 - Because “you don’t know what you don’t know,” an IT department doesn’t realize that they have weaknesses